About The Animal League of Green Valley

 You Can Help

-- Volunteer your time and talent in the kennels, The Attic Thrift Store, or the office.
+- Volunteer your time and talents in the kennels, the Attic Thrift Store, the office, or in many other departments.
 Call 520-625-3170 for more details.

 - Drop off your gently-used items to sell in the Attic and don’t forget to shop for other treasures while you are there.

 - Donate food and/or supplies for the animals.

-- Adopt one of our loving cats or dogs.
+- Adopt one or more of our loving cats or dogs.

 - Support us financially.

-- Make a monetary donation by check or online at our website to donate easily and safely through PayPal
+- Make a monetary donation by check or online at our website, safely and easily through Classy.

 - Consider us in your estate planning.
 Remember and support TALGV by: